Leerrooy95/Tech_Consolidation_Map/README.md

 ### Tech Consolidation, Foreign Influence, and Oversight Gap Investigation

-New and Important Document (05December2025), Audit By GemeniAI Pro.
+New and Important Document (05December2025), Audit By GemeniAI Pro:

 THE ASYMMETRIC STATE A Forensic Audit of Transnational Tech.pdf

 See also: